SpaceX set to launch Polaris Dawn crew on daring excursion into Earth’s radiation belts - KESQ

 (CNN) — The countdown clock is finally rolling for SpaceX’s latest mission: a bold and risky trek into Earth’s Van Allen radiation belts by a four-person crew of civilians aiming to conduct the first commercial spacewalk.

-The mission, dubbed Polaris Dawn, is set to take flight as soon as 3:38 a.m.
+The mission, dubbed Polaris Dawn, was set to take flight as soon as 3:38 a.m.
 ET Tuesday.
-Backup launch times are available at 5:23 a.m.
-ET and 7:09 a.m.
-ET, and there are more opportunities to lift off in the days ahead if technical issues or the weather causes delays.
+But SpaceX opted to aim for a later launch window of 5:23 a.m.
+ET as bad weather at the launchpad rolled through.
+Tuesday’s latest possible launch opportunity is available at 7:09 a.m.
+ET.

 SpaceX is live streaming the event on X, the social media platform formerly known as Twitter that SpaceX CEO Elon Musk purchased in 2022.